niki-amini-naieni/CounTX/README.md

 ### Acknowledgements

-This repository is based on the [CounTR repository](https://github.com/Verg-Avesta/CounTR).
+This repository is based on the [CounTR repository](https://github.com/Verg-Avesta/CounTR) and uses code from the [OpenCLIP repository](https://github.com/mlfoundations/open_clip).
 If you have any questions about our code implementation, please contact us at [niki.amini-naieni@eng.ox.ac.uk](mailto:niki.amini-naieni@eng.ox.ac.uk).